rtic-rs/rtic/book/en/src/rtic_and_embassy.md

 Embassy provides both Hardware Abstraction Layers, and an executor/runtime, while RTIC aims to only provide an execution framework.
 For example, embassy provides `embassy-stm32` (a HAL), and `embassy-executor` (an executor).
 On the other hand, RTIC provides the framework in the form of [`rtic`], and the user is responsible for providing a PAC and HAL implementation (generally from the [`stm32-rs`] project).

-Additionally, RTIC aims to provide exclusive access to resources on as low a level of possible, ideally guarded by some form of hardware protection.
-This allows for access to hardware while not necessarily requiring locking mechanisms on the software level.
+Additionally, RTIC aims to provide exclusive access to resources at as low a level as possible, ideally guarded by some form of hardware protection.
+This allows for access to hardware without necessarily requiring locking mechanisms at the software level.

 ## Mixing use of Embassy and RTIC